vegaprotocol/documentation/docs/tools/vega-wallet/CLI-wallet/create-wallet.md

 ### Download file

-**Download and save the zip file from [Vega Wallet releases](https://github.com/vegaprotocol/vegawallet/releases/)**.
+**Download and save the zip file from [Vega Wallet software releases](https://github.com/vegaprotocol/vegawallet/releases/)**.
 Keep track of where you've saved the file, because that's where the command line interface will look for it.

 :::note You may need to change your system preferences to run the file.